The best things to do in Bend for January

 Catch the sunrise from the trail at Pilot Butte State Park in the center of Bend.

-Head for the Oregon Badlands Wilderness to enjoy thousands of acres of magical desert landscape and all the solitude you crave after weeks of holiday houseguests.
+For the ultimate high desert hike, head for the Oregon Badlands Wilderness to enjoy thousands of acres of magical desert landscape and all the solitude you crave after weeks of holiday houseguests.

 Got your heart set on popular spots like Tumalo Falls or Newberry National Volcanic Monument?
 Even with snow gates shut for the season, you can still reach them with the aid of snowshoes or (depending on snowfall) microspikes on your feet.